gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 ## Business, Time and Thought

+One of the centerpieces of the rationalist project has been the effort to lift morality from the realms of tradition and revelation and turn moral choice into a matter of calculation based on "rational" criteria.
+The most famous of those endeavors is utilitarianism, championed by Bentham, the father and son Mills, Henry Sidgwick, and modern adherents such as Peter Singer.

+Shackle's analysis of the meaning of "possibility" in the context of choice is devastating to the notion that utilitarianism offers a rational means of deciding ethical conundrums.
+He notes that the chooser cannot possibly assign meaningful probabilities to all potential outcomes of a choice, since:

+"[A]ny such skein of the imagined sequels of some one action must be deemed always incomplete and uncompleteable.
+The mutual rivalry alone of the members of any skein would obscure the meaning of the assignment of degrees of positive confidence... in the members.
+Their liability in principle to an indefinite extension of their numbers seems to destroy any such meaning." (p.
+13)

+If the utilitarian moralist cannot even conceivably imagine all of the possible outcomes of her potential action, let alone assign a meaningful probability to all of them, how can she possibly calculate the probable utility gained or lost by choosing to so act?
+In practice, this usually means the utilitarian can just declare that they have done the calculation, and do what they wanted to do
+anyway: "If I don't sleep with my friend's wife, she'll probably leave him, and that would be much worse for the kids, so..."

-In praising Cantillon, Shackle points out that, in the 1700s, Cantillon had already anticipated Keynes on unemployment.
+In an essay praising Cantillon, Shackle points out that, in the 1700s, Cantillon had already anticipated Keynes on unemployment.
 Those arguing against the possibility of involuntary unemployment had argued that workers would be paid their marginal product, which, naturally, would keep their wages adjusted to any level of business activity:

 "For how can he know what is their marginal product, when he cannot know at what price he will be able to sell what they produce?" (p.
 48)